JDihlmann/moodlocator/README.md

 > You will see your Application Settings

 You already have a Consumer Key and a Consumer Secret but you also need a Access Token.
-Scroll to the bottom of the page until you see the button „Create my access token“.
+Scroll to the bottom of the page until you see the button "Create my access token“.

 	Click on "Create my access token“

-This step may take 1-2minutes.
+This step may take 1 minute.
 Your Access Token have been created.
 > It should look like that:

 ![alt tag](https://raw.githubusercontent.com/JDihlmann/moodlocator/master/ReadMe/twitterToken.jpg)